Yurea20726/The-Role-of-Climate-in-Major-Power-Outages/README.md

 <center><strong>Figure 2-8.</strong> ONI over time.</center>

 2. `u.s._state` and `cause.category`: We can capture the pattern of each weather phenomena.
 This presentation better represents the numerical magnitude and integrates multiple reasons.
 Can be compared with Figure 2-6.
 We leave the same observation in (3).1 to avoid duplication.

+### (3) Interesting Aggregates

+1.`cause.category.detail` and `u.s._state`: We can capture the pattern of each weather phenomena.
+Can be compared with Figure 2-5.
+This presentation better represents the distribution characteristics of geographic regions.

+To better figure out the pattern in a single one, and between each other, we plot 4 maps of 4 differnt weather phenomena simultaneously.
+Here're some observations.
+ - Thunderstorm: Basically whole USA, except central part.
+ - Hurricanes: South through northeast.
+ - Wildfire: California is the most serious.
+ - Winter Storm: This surprised us the most.
+In our impression, California does not fit the image of a blizzard-prone place, but it is the most serious.
+Probably, there's other factors, such as topography, even the structural integrity of the facilit, need to be concerned.

+<iframe src="pictures/fig_2_10.html" width="850" height="850" frameborder="0"></iframe>
+<center><strong>Figure 2-10.</strong> Major power outages caused by severe weather.
+Grouped by state and cause. <br>(Top-Left) Thunderstorm (Top-Right) Hurricanes <br>(Bottom-Left) Wildfire (Bottom-Right) Winter Storm</center>